Somesh071/KrishiBandhu/README.md

-# KrishiBandhu - AI-Powered Voice Assistant for Farmers Help
+# KrishiBandhu - AI-Powered Voice Assistant for Farmer's Need.

 An intelligent web application that helps farmers get instant answers to their agricultural queries through voice-based conversations powered by Google's Gemini AI.